gaqzi/reflections/content/python/internals_of_functools_wraps.md

 ...
 ```

 The bulk of the work is done in the `update_wrapper` function.
-It copies the identity properties defined in the `WRAPPER_ASSIGNMENTS` and `WRAPPER_UPDATES` variables from the `wrapped` function over to the `wrapper` function.
+It copies the identity properties defined in `WRAPPER_ASSIGNMENTS` and `WRAPPER_UPDATES`—from the `wrapped` function over to the `wrapper` function.
 Here, the `wrapped` function is the decorated one (`add` function) and the `wrapper` function is the eponymous function inside the `log` decorator.

 Since you've already seen that whenever you try to introspect the identity properties of a wrapped function, the wrapper function obfuscates them and returns its own properties.
 However, if the identity properties are copied over from the wrapped to the wrapper function, your inspection will return the expected result.
 The `update_wrapper` function is doing exactly that.

-The `wraps` function just binds the variables with the `update_wrapper` function with the help of the `partial` function defined in the same module.
-This allows us to use the `wraps` callable as a decorator.
+The `wraps` function just binds the input arguments with the `update_wrapper` function using the `partial` function defined in the same module.
+This allows us to use the `wraps` function as a decorator.

 You can also directly use the `update_wrapper` function to get the same result should you choose to do so.
 Here's how to do it: